Sanzidikawsar/BoobAIs/V1/Python/Tensorflow/Inception-V3/README.md

 ## IoT JumpWay Device Connection Credentials & Settings

-- Setup an IoT JumpWay Location Device for TASS, ensuring you set up you camera node,as you will need the ID of the camera for the project to work.
+- Setup an IoT JumpWay Location Device for BoobAIs, ensuring you set up a camera node, as you will need the ID of the dummy camera for the project to work.
 Once your create your device, make sure you note the MQTT username and password, the device ID and device name exactly, you will also need the zone and location ID.
 You will need to edit your device and add the rules that will allow it to communicate autonomously with the other devices and applications on the network, but for now, these are the only steps that need doing at this point.

 Follow the [IoT JumpWay Developer Program (BETA) Location Device Doc](https://github.com/TechBubbleTechnologies/IoT-JumpWay-Docs/blob/master/4-Location-Devices.md "IoT JumpWay Developer Program (BETA) Location Device Doc") to set up your devices.